 Meaningful Meetings and Conference Calls

 Meetings are useful and needed, but they need to be productive.
 Don’t just have a meeting to have a meeting.
 Here’s how to deliver a high impact meeting or workshop if you are interested in learning more about how to have productive meetings.

 Don’t forget that a conference call is a virtual meeting, so the same rules apply.
 Keep them productive and meaningful.
 You can use some of the same tips from the post mentioned above.
 After all, 2.44 hours per day that the average leader spends in meetings should not be wasted.

 One of the 10 traits of strategic leaders is to be collaborative.
 This rings true to many leaders as most leaders only spend 1 hour and 45 minutes per day on their own personal tasks and projects.
 The rest of their working hours are spent working with other people and teams.
 This solidifies the fact that strategy is a team effort and that an effective leader spends the majority of their time working with and helping others.

 One of the most important things we learned when we asked leaders how they spend their time is this: the importance of carving out some time every day for themselves.
-The average leader spends 30 minutes per day on personal development.
+The average leader spends 30 minutes per day on personal training and development methods.
 We feel that this should be closer to an hour, but we also understand that time is limited.
 Maybe more time can be squeezed into the 3 hours of unaccounted time identified by the leaders we heard from.
 Nonetheless, time spent improving yourself, your skills and even learning new skills, is never time wasted.
 It is one more critical action you can take as you model the behavior of great leaders!